 - Optometry Doctor (OD)

-In the United States, there were 40,200 jobs for Optometrist in 2016.
+There were about 40,200 jobs for Optometrist in 2016 (in the United States).
 New jobs are being produced at a rate of 17.9% which is above the national average.
 The Bureau of Labor Statistics predicts 7,200 new jobs for Optometrist by 2026.
 The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Optometrist are Utah, Colorado, and Washington.
 Watch out if you plan on working in Vermont, Rhode Island, or Mississippi.
 These states have the worst job growth for this type of profession.

 The salary for Optometrists ranges between about $57,480 and $188,160 a year.